-In Magento 2, coupon codes are generated and applied with Cart Price Rules – a set of conditions that the buyers’ shopping cart must fulfil in order to get the discount.
+In Magento 2, coupon codes are generated and applied with Cart Price Rules – a set of conditions that the buyers’ shopping cart must fulfill in order to get the discount.
 For example, your promotion campaign is “$50 off on the cart for order more than $1000”, so the condition will be “Subtotal equals or greater than 1,000”, and when the cart meets this condition, the customers must submit the code “XXX-XXX” to get the discount.
-In the last tutorial, we have already shown you carefully How To Create Cart Price Rules in Magento 2, you can review it to understand more about cart price rule before learning to create coupon codes.
+In the last tutorial, we have already shown you carefully How To Create Cart Price Rules in Magento 2, you can review it to understand more about cart price rules before learning to create coupon codes.

 Case 1: Create Only 1 Coupon Code

 In this case, all of the customers can use the same coupon code to get the discount.